.

 Research Aims

 Operating out of the Churchill Northern Studies Centre (CNSC), our main research goal has been to establish an environmental monitoring program to collect baseline quantitative data on climate-related changes in northern ecosystems.
 Along with the long-term monitoring of environmental conditions, we also conduct experiments to examine the processes occurring more closely in these subarctic conditions.
-You help obtain large numbers of samples over a short time period and are vital to the success of the monitoring and experimental programs.
+You help obtain large numbers of samples over a short period and are vital to the success of the monitoring and experimental programs.
 People depend on the health and integrity of the natural world for food, income, and other resources, so collecting such data is vitally important.
-Locally, many of the residents of Churchill, our nearest neighbors, depend on ecotourism for their livelihood, and our research can inform better policy for preserving the ecosystem that supports them in addition to its global resonance.
+Locally, many of the residents of Churchill, our nearest neighbors, depend on ecotourism for their livelihood, and our research can inform better policies for preserving the ecosystem that supports them in addition to its global resonance.

 Climate Change at the Arctic's Edge